prasad-madhale/The-Heist/README.md

 _Tactical Agent working on Hard Level_
 ![Tactical Agent working on Hard Level](https://github.com/prasadchelsea33/The-Heist/blob/master/GIFS/HardTactical.gif)

-**Expected Behavior**:

-* Visit all the treasures once
-* Go to exit when the Agent’s capacity is full
-* Avoid Camera’s at all cost
-* Pick up new loot whenever possible
-* Exchange Loot: Give away less valuable loot for a more valuable loot
-* Flee when all the loot is collected
-* Flee when time remaining is less

 **Trained On**: Doesn’t require training

 **Tested On**: Easy and Hard Levels

-**Observed Behavior on Easy Level**:

-* Visited all the treasures once
-* Looted all the treasures
-* Went to exit when the Agent’s capacity was full
-* Avoided Camera’s at all cost
-* Picked up new loot whenever possible
-* Exchanged Loot: Gave away less valuable loot for a more valuable loot
-* Flee when all the loot was collected

 **Observed Behavior on Hard Level**: